haozhu10015/haozhu10015.github.io/teaching/pgm.md

 ## Prerequisites

 Good knowledge of linear algebra and probability.
 Exposure to graph theory, optimization, and reinforcement learning helpful but not required.

-## Objectives

-* to present the basic theory of probabilistic modeling
-* to give students the training on the logic of probabilistic modeling
-* to give students the tools to solve machine learning problems with probabilistic graphical models
-* to give students the background required to adapt the methods in their own research work or applications